markx86/uefi-os-template/README.md

 2) Create `startup.nsh` script.
 3) Build `gnu-efi` submodule.
 4) Build the bootloader in `BUILD_DIR/bootloader`.
-5) Build the kernel and libc in `BUILD_DIR/kernel` and `BUILD_DIR/libc` respectively.
+5) Build the kernel and C library in `BUILD_DIR/kernel` and `BUILD_DIR/libc` respectively.
 6) Format the image as FAT32.
-7) Copy the bootloader's efi executable in the image's /EFI/BOOT folder.
+7) Copy the bootloader's EFI executable in the image's /EFI/BOOT folder.
 8) Copy the `startup.nsh` script in the image's root.
 9) Copy the kernel's elf file in the image's root.
 10) Copy all files and folders recursively from `files/` to the OS image's root.

-**Note:** the `startup.nsh` script contains the search path for the efi file.
-The script looks through all the drives detected up to `FS7` and checks for the efi executable in `FSX:\EFI\BOOT\`.
+**Note:** the `startup.nsh` script contains the search path for the EFI file.
+The script looks through all the drives detected up to `FS7` and checks for the EFI executable in `FSX:\EFI\BOOT\`.
 If the executable is found the script will execute it, otherwise the script will just quit.

 ### Tuning the main Makefile